 Some of us are grasping our children too tightly.
-Do you believe that the LORD holds them in his hands; that He is committed to them in every good way?
+Do you believe that the LORD holds them in his hands, and that He is committed to them in every good way?

-Bring it to the table, and then look at the cross.
+Bring your most precious sins to the table, and then look at the cross.

 Look at the cross until your pride melts.

-Can you see the Son of Man in the garden of Gethsemane considering what is to come?
-In only a few hours he will stretch out his arms on the hard wood of a cross and give up every right due him as the King of Heaven.
+Can you see Jesus in the garden of Gethsemane considering what is to come?
+In only a few hours he will stretch out his arms on the hard wood of a cross and give up every right due him as the King of Heaven and Son of God.

-Christ didn’t suffer and die to *manage* our sin, he came to destroy it!
+Christ didn’t suffer and die to manage our sin.
+No, he came to destroy it!
 Will he not help us put to death our most precious sins?
 Will he leave us alone in our trouble?
-Will he not cover us with his manifold mercy and loving-kindness when we draw near?
+Will he not cover us with his manifold mercy and loving-kindness when we draw near in humble faith?

 The body of Jesus was broken for you.
 He is the bread of heaven – food for your soul.